Black Arts Movement: Legacy

 The movement has been seen as one of the most important times in African-American literature.
 It inspired black people to establish their own publishing houses, magazines, journals and art institutions.
 It led to the creation of African-American Studies programs within universities.
-The movement was triggered by the assassination of Malcolm X. Among the well-known writers who were involved with the movement are Nikki Giovanni, Sonia Sanchez, Maya Angelou, Hoyt W. Fuller, and Rosa Guy.
-Although not strictly part of the Movement, other notable African-American writers such as novelists Toni Morrison and Ishmael Reed share some of its artistic and thematic concerns.
+Some claim that the movement was triggered by the assassination of Malcolm X, but its roots predate that event.
+Among the well-known writers who were involved with the movement are Nikki Giovanni, Sonia Sanchez, Maya Angelou, Hoyt W. Fuller, and Rosa Guy.
+Although not strictly part of the Movement, other notable African American writers such as Toni Morrison, Jay Wright, and Ishmael Reed share some of its artistic and thematic concerns.
 Although Reed is neither a movement apologist nor advocate, he said:

 I think what Black Arts did was inspire a whole lot of Black people to write.
 Moreover, there would be no multiculturalism movement without Black Arts.
 Latinos, Asian Americans, and others all say they began writing as a result of the example of the 1960s.
 Blacks gave the example that you don't have to assimilate.
 You could do your own thing, get into your own background, your own history, your own tradition and your own culture.
 I think the challenge is for cultural sovereignty and Black Arts struck a blow for that.

 BAM influenced the world of literature with the portrayal of different ethnic voices.
 Before the movement, the literary canon lacked diversity, and the ability to express ideas from the point of view of racial and ethnic minorities, which was not valued by the mainstream at the time.
+BAM also spurred experimentalism in Black letters.